gruge/Riak/README.md

  - __Partition tolerant__ System can handle the failure of individual parts

  ### Amazon's Dynamo Paper
- Service | Description
+ Key | Meaning
 --- | ---
  N | The number of replicas
- R | The number of replicas needed for a successful read K | The number of replicas needed for a successful write
+ R | The number of replicas needed for a successful read W | The number of replicas needed for a successful write

  ### Experience running large networks (Akamai)